top of page

 headshot 2023_edited.jpg

-We are very pleased to announce that Dr. Marlon Danilewitz from Ontario, has been selected as WCAF’s 2025 Early Career Leadership Award recipient.
-He has selected the “My Baby and Me (Perinatal Addictions Clinic at St. Michael’s Hospital Foundation” to receive the $2,500 donation from WCAF.
+We are very pleased to announce that Dr. Tea Rosic from Ontario, has been selected as WCAF’s 2026 Early Career Leadership Award recipient.
+She has selected “Rideauwood Addiction and Family

 Dr. Danilewitz is a distinguished leader in the field of addiction psychiatry and has made profound contributions to the care of individuals with opioid use disorder (OUD).
 As the Co-Chair of the Section of Addiction Psychiatry at the Canadian Psychiatric Association (CPA), Dr. Danilewitz has been instrumental in advancing advocacy efforts to improve the integration of psychiatric care in addiction services.
 His vision has been central in advocating for wraparound care for marginalized individuals, addressing not only their substance use but also their co-occurring mental health needs.
 This commitment to a holistic approach reflects his dedication to improving the wellbeing of patients, a key criterion for this award.
 In this capacity he has helped with the development of training guidelines for substance use disorders for Canadian psychiatrists and trainees.
 Moreover, he has been instrumental in leading policy guidance for addiction psychiatrists in the area of opioid use disorder.
 Dr Danilewitz has also led critical research in the area of concurrent disorders, including opioid use disorder and psychiatric comorbidities.
 In particular, he led the development of the first meta-analysis in opioid use disorder and psychotic disorders.
 Moreover, he has been very active in knowledge translation, presenting at local, national and international meetings on concurrent disorders and opioid use disorder.
 Dr. Danilewitz's influence extends nationally, both through his leadership at the CPA and his academic work, which promotes the integration of addiction psychiatry into general psychiatric practice.
 His initiatives in education and advocacy have the potential for broader application across Canada and internationally.
 His commitment to translating research into clinical practice has led to tangible improvements in patient outcomes, with a focus on sustainable, long-term solutions for OUD.
 Through his innovation, leadership, and commitment to both patient care and the future of addiction psychiatry, Dr. Marlon Danilewitz exemplifies the qualities recognized by the Innovation in Opioid Use Disorder Care Award.
 His contributions to the field are far-reaching, and his efforts continue to inspire and shape the future of OUD care in Canada and beyond.